 These attributes are slow to replace (if ever) and ultimately reduce yield unless higher levels of inputs are applied, particularly in the short term.

 Where soil is deposited, it is not necessarily a net benefit.
-It does not necessarily move to farmed areas but instead clogs streams, roads, fence-lines, buildings where the flow of water is slowed momentarily.
+It does not necessarily move to farmed areas but instead clogs streams, roads, fence-lines, or buildings where the flow of water is slowed momentarily.

 Erosion effects are different depending on the soil, the landscape form and the land management in place beforehand (for example, contour banks).
-The wide range of soil types across Queensland each have their own particular management problems; while the rains and flooding have caused massive erosion, landslips and loss of nutrient-rich topsoil, the effects will be site-specific.
+The wide range of soil types across Australia each have their own particular management problems; while the rains and flooding have caused massive erosion, landslips and loss of nutrient-rich topsoil, the effects will be site-specific.
 For example the rich red clay soils of the Toowoomba range are more acid with depth.